 Bear in mind that children born in foreign countries who are adopted by U.S. citizens don’t receive birth certificates.
 If this is relevant to your situation, you’ll need to contact the foreign embassy or consulate for your birth country.
 This office will be able to issue an authenticated copy.

-Now that you know who to contact, you might be wondering what exactly is needed to replace your birth certificate.
+Now that you know who to contact, you might be wondering what exactly is needed to replace your original birth certificate.
 To figure out what documents are required, navigate to the CDC page for the state or territory where you were born.
 There, you’ll find a local link for how to get a certified copy of a birth certificate, which will note the requirements and necessary documents.

 What do you need to get a birth certificate?
-A valid government-issued photo ID or another form of identification might be required to process your application.
+A valid government-issued photo ID or another form of proper identification might be required to process your application.
 This may include a social security card, a passport, or a state driver’s license.
 However, some states accept alternate verification methods.
-For example, your birth state might take a notarized letter from one of your parents, along with a copy of their ID.
+For example, your birth state might take a notarized letter from one of your birth parents, along with a copy of their photo ID.

 Additionally, some vital records offices provide copies of certified birth certificates without any proper identification.
 In that case, you’d request the document using your social security number, other personal information, and potentially a sworn statement of identity.

 To begin the process of replacing a lost birth certificate, you’ll want to have all the information and required documents we mentioned above.
-Once you have that, you can request a certified replacement copy of your birth certificate from the vital records office of the state or U.S. territory in which you were born.
+Once you have that, you can request a certified replacement copy of your original birth certificate from the vital records office of the state or U.S. territory in which you were born.

 In other instances, you might have to fill out an application form and mail it in with various documentation to request a certified copy of your birth certificate.
 In that case, you should be able to print any necessary forms from the website and access detailed information about mailing in your request.